-Enforcement of judgment to do or abstain from doing an act (0.
-45, r.
+Enforcement of judgment to do or abstain from doing an act (O. 45, r.
 5)

-5. - (1) Where -

-(a) a person required by a judgment or order to do an act within a time specified in the judgment or order refuses or neglects to do it within that time or, as the case may be, within that time as extended or abridged under Order 3, Rule 4; or then, subject to these Rules, the judgment or order may be enforced by one or more of the following means:
+- 5. (1) Where - - (a) a person required by a judgment or order to do an act within a time specified in the judgment or order refuses or neglects to do it within that time or, as the case may be, within that time as extended or abridged under Order 3, Rule 4; or - (b) a person disobeys a judgment or order requiring him to abstain from doing an act, then, subject to these Rules, the judgment or order may be enforced by one or more of the following means: